Hypernova-Oy/WordPress/wp-content/plugins/loftloader/readme.txt

 8. Pro version: Load Time, Device Control & Smooth Page Transition

 == Changelog ==
+= 2.2.1=
+Fixed: Max Load Time did not work when choosing to load LoftLoader JavaScript as inline JavaScript

+= 2.2.0
+* New: Option to set a Maximum Load Time
+* Improved: Rearranged options in More section
+* Fixed: Any Page Extension - shortcode did not work on WooCommerce Shop Page

 = 2.1.12
 * Fixed: Minor style issues in LoftLoader Settings panel for WordPress 5.3
 * Fixed: Minor CSS issues of Settings Panel UI for RTL sites